kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 In 2021, I would love to improve this system even more by applying for a course opportunity **twice** a year, once in January (which I did!) and once in September.

+#### ha

 ### Systems that need improvement

 #### 🎤 Having speaking gigs lined up

+_Contributes to being a speaker_

 I do not yet have a good system around applying to CFPs.
 I did _start_ something in 2020, maintaining an active checklist of conferences and dates to apply to.
 I already have TODOs for applying to 2021 conferences.
 But I need to build a habit of forming my talk abstracts going into the year so that I can just shop them around, rather than doing it so ad-hoc like I have before.
 In other words, I need to be more intentional about this.

-I just put out a poll this week about what topi
+I just put out a poll this week about what topics might interest people and I have two solid ideas of what I'd love to speak about.
+I think in the interest of doing an **incremental** improvement to this habit, I will choose **one topic** I'm passionate about and have that fuel my CFPs for 2021 to see how it goes.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU3MjczOTQ0LDkyOTg3OTE2MCwtMTY2NT
-I5MDA2N119
+eyJoaXN0b3J5IjpbMjAwMjMxMjg5NSw5Mjk4NzkxNjAsLTE2Nj
+UyOTAwNjddfQ==
 -->